Which Credit Cards Have Annual Credits?

 The TD First Class Travel® Visa Infinite* Card had a makeover in the fall of 2022, with changes to its earning structure, design, and annual fee, as well as the introduction of a travel credit of sorts.

-Unlike other travel credits, which can be applied to any travel purchase, the $100 annual TD Travel Credit is tied to accommodation bookings through Expedia for TD.
-After spending at least $500 on eligible lodging expenses, you’ll receive a $100 statement credit.
+Here’s how it works: the $100 TD Travel Credit is tied to accommodation bookings through Expedia for TD.
+After spending at least $500 on eligible lodging, you’ll receive a $100 statement credit.

 RBC & Scotiabank

-Rather than a blanket travel credit that can be used for any booking, these two banks offer travel “enhancement” credits.
+Rather than a blanket travel credit that can be used for any booking, it offers a travel “enhancement” credit.
 They can’t be used for flights and hotels in the traditional sense – instead, they’re intended to be used to upgrade your travel experience.

 Unfortunately, many of these upgrades are already covered by flying business class or having elite status, so let’s see if we can get value for them anyway.

-As for the National Bank World Elite Mastercard, you’d get a travel enhancement credit worth up to $150 per year.
-It’s restricted to very specific types of expenses:
+You get a travel enhancement credit worth up to $150 per year, but it’s restricted to very specific types of expenses:

 Against an annual fee of $150, if you’re able to use all of the credits, you can essentially keep the card year-over-year without an annual fee.
 For a card that’s already worth keeping for award ticket insurance and emergency medical assistance on trips up to 60 days, eliminating the annual fee makes it a no-brainer.